Chandra dynasty

-The Chandra dynasty was a Buddhist dynasty, originating from the South East Bengal region of Indian subcontinent, which ruled the Samatata area of Bengal, as well as Arakan.
-Later it was a neighbor to the Pala Empire to the north.
+The Chandra dynasty was a Buddhist dynasty, originating from the South-east Bengal region of Indian subcontinent, which ruled the Samatata area of Bengal, as well as parts of Arakan Later it was a neighbour to the Pala Empire to the north.
 Rulers of Chandra kingdom were adherents of Buddhism.
 The Kings of Chandra dynasty were identified as the kings of Vangaladesha in the Tirumulai inscription of Chola dynasty.
 The dynasty was founded around the 4th century AD.

 History

 The Anandachandra Inscription (729 AD) mentions that the Chandra dynasty was established by Dvenchandra (or Mahataing Chandra) in 370 AD.
 He had assumed the throne after the end of the Annaveta dynasty.
 The ye Dhamma inscriptions of the Queen of Niti Chandra are dated to early 6th century AD based on paleographic grounds.

 The Chandra kingdom was one of the last Buddhist strongholds in the Indian subcontinent.
 The kingdom flourished as a center of the Tantric schools of Buddhism.
 It played a role in the diffusion of Mahayana Buddhism to Southeast Asia.

 During the reign of Srichandra (c 930–975 AD), the administrative centre of the Chandra kingdom was established in Bikrampur in Vanga.
 He led invasions into Kamarupa.
 The Chandras played an important role in the regional politics and military history of erstwhile Bengal.

-In the reign of King Govindachandra, the Chandras were eventually overthrown during an invasion by the Chola dynasty of South India.
+In the reign of King Govindachandra, the Chandras were eventually annexed by the Pala dynasty of Varendra.

+Conquest of Kamarupa

+Verse 12 of the Sylhet plate informs us that Sricandra conquered Kamrupa.
+The description of the land of Kmarupa with its pigeons, monkeys, plantain tress, deers and black aloe-woods, as given in the verse, shows us that the composer was familiar with the country.

+The next verse indicates that his victorious army went beyond the Lohitya(Brahmaputra) river to the north of Gauhati, where flows the puspabhadra river and proceeded through Uttarapatha to the mountainous region.